aa-phan/Java-based-Library-App/README.md

+# Java-based Library App

-This repository contains the design and implementation of a Java-based app mimicking a library, written by Aaron Phan for ECE 422C: Software Design and Implementation II at The University of Texas at Austin.
-The app allows users to access a library of items such as books, DVDs, audiobooks, games, and comic books.
+This repository contains a Java-based application simulating a library system, developed as a final project for ECE 422C: Software Design and Implementation II at the University of Texas at Austin.
+The application enables users to interact with a collection of items, including books, DVDs, audiobooks, games, and comic books.
-The project consists of two main components: a server-side application (LibraryServer) and a client-side application (LibraryClient), which communicate over a network to enable users to interact with the library.

-The server-side application (LibraryServer) is responsible for managing the library's inventory, handling client requests through the use of a helper class (ClientHandler), and facilitating communication between clients.
-It utilizes Java socket communication to establish a network connection with clients, allowing multiple users to access the library simultaneously.
-The server maintains a centralized database of library items and their availability status.
+## Project Overview

+The project is structured into two main components:

+### 1. LibraryServer
+The server-side application that manages the library's inventory and handles client requests.
+Key features include:

+- **Centralized Inventory Management**: Manages a database of library items and their availability.
+- **Java Socket Communication**: Establishes network connections with clients to support multiple simultaneous users.
+- **Client Requests Handling**: Processes requests such as item checkout, returns, and account information retrieval.

+### 2. LibraryClient
-The client-side application (LibraryClient) provides users with a graphical interface (ClientApp) to interact with the library.
-Users can search for items, check out and return items, view their checked-out items, and communicate with other users.
-The client application communicates with the server to retrieve library information and update the library's status based on user actions.
+The client-side application provides users with an interface to interact with the library system.
+Users can:

-The project utilizes Java for both the server and client applications, the GSON library for JSON object serialization and deserialization, JavaFX and Scene Builder for UI/UX elements, and MongoDB, an online database utilizing NoSQL that handles storage of user login information and checked-out item lists for each registered user.

-Features include deployment of the LibraryServer on Heroku (cloud application hosting platform), password hashing/salting, usage of MongoDB, and a Maven build system.
+- **Browse Inventory**: Search and view available items in the library.
+- **Checkout and Return Items**: Borrow items and return them when done.
+- **View Account Information**: Access user-specific information, including borrowed items and account status.

+The client and server applications communicate over a network using Java sockets to allow real-time interaction with the library's system.

+## Technologies Used

+- **Java**: Core language for both server and client applications.
+- **GSON**: For JSON object serialization and deserialization.
+- **JavaFX and Scene Builder**: UI and UX elements for the client interface.
+- **MongoDB**: An online NoSQL database for managing user login information and lists of checked-out items.
+- **Maven**: Build automation tool for managing dependencies and compiling the project.

+## Features

+- **Multi-user Support**: Multiple clients can connect and interact with the library simultaneously.
+- **Inventory Management**: Tracks availability and maintains records of all library items.
+- **User Account Management**: Each user can access their account information, including borrowed items and due dates.
+- **Secure User Authentication**: Passwords are securely hashed and salted before being stored in MongoDB.
+- **Cloud Deployment**: Server is hosted on Heroku, a cloud hosting service used to run the server.

+### Prerequisites
+- Java Development Kit (JDK) 8 or higher
+- Network configuration to enable client-server communication (default uses localhost)

+## Usage and Restrictions

-This code is not to be used in any manner consistent with cheating, plagiarism, or other form of uncredited usage.
-For any questions related to implementation or usage, please contact me at atp2323@utexas.edu.
-This code is meant to be used for portfolio demonstration purposes with potential employers.
+> **Important**: This code is intended solely for portfolio and demonstration purposes with potential employers.
+It is not to be used in any manner that constitutes cheating, plagiarism, or uncredited usage.

+For any questions regarding implementation or usage, please contact Aaron Phan at [atp2323@utexas.edu](mailto:atp2323@utexas.edu).